zincio/apidocs/source/includes/_object_reference.md

 As an example, let's say you have just created an order via the Zinc API.
 Every time the order status changes, a `POST` request will be sent to the URL that you passed in the `status_updated` parameter of the webhooks object.
 The body will mimic the response received from the standard `GET https://api.zinc.io/v1/orders/<request_id>` request.
 A webhook will also be sent if order fails, gets placed, or if tracking gets updated.

+Note that the `case_updated` webhook is specifically for ZMA order cases.

 > Example webhooks object

 ```shell